-FMCSA website ITD information FMCSA website PRISM information
+- FMCSA ITD website PRISM Data And Activity Safety Hub (DASH) website

-FMCSA website PRISM Information

-Enter the agency name responsible for ITD in the State, if other than the Lead MCSAP Agency: Mississippi Department of Transportation

-Enter the agency name responsible for PRISM in the State, if other than the Lead MCSAP Agency: Mississippi Department of Transportation
+Enter the agency name responsible for ITD in the State: MS Department of Public Safety Enter the agency name responsible for PRISM in the State: Mississippi State Tax Commission

-Problem Statement Narrative and Projected Goal: If the State's PRISM compliance is less than full participation, describe activities your State plans to implement to achieve full participation in PRISM.
-Mississippi's PRISM compliance is at full participation Step 7.
+Problem Statement Narrative and Projected Goal: Describe activities your State plans to implement in order to maintain participation in PRISM at your current level (Full, Enhanced, Expanded) and ITD goals.
+Mississippi's PRISM compliance is at full participation Step 6.

-Program Activities for FY 2021 - 2023: Describe any actions that will be taken to implement full participation in PRISM.
-Not Applicable
+Program Activities for FY 2021 - 2023: Describe any actions that will be taken to maintain full participation in PRISM and any ITD activities.